Bioremediation Of Soil Using Microorganisms And Cleaning the Environment

 Also, factors like temperature, pH, moisture, and nutrients fluctuate a lot due to various human activities which eventually prevents microbes from acting against pollutants.
 Thus, biostimulation is used which acts as a catalyst for the natural attenuation process by adding indigenous microbes, nutrients, and other substances.
 Thus, bioremediation of soil is the best method to naturally improve the condition of the soil and clean up the environment.
 In the bioremediation of soil, microbes feed on chemical pollutants by using metabolic mechanisms.
 The oxidation-reduction process turns it into energy for microbes.
 The resultant metabolites are generally less or non-toxic than its original form.

-Bioremediation for cleaning the environment
+Bioremediation of soil for cleaning the environment

 Contaminants and pollutants in various forms have affected the environment and polluted soil, water, and air abundantly.
 The amount of waste generated has led to the contamination of groundwater and sediments posing a great health risk for humans, animals, and the entire living organisms.
 The oil spills in land and water have caused devastation for many years.
-Thus, to combat this urgent situation and cleaning the environment, bioremediation has gained recognition for its effectiveness.
+Thus, to combat this urgent situation and cleaning the environment, bioremediation of soil has gained recognition for its effectiveness.

 Organica Biotech’s Bioclean FOG is one of the best products available in the market which is highly effective for the bioremediation of soil and oil as well.
 Based on the principle of bio-augmentation, the specially designed microbial community is used to degrade hydrocarbons and other pollutants.
 Also, Bioclean Compost can be used to fasten the process of composting and to derive nutrient-rich compost to better the soil quality.
 There is a wide range of natural and eco-friendly products for bioremediation of ponds, waste management, soil quality improvement, and much more to clean up the environment and pave the way for a sustainable and healthy future.